1. Nomination of a National Focal Point

 3. Finalizing and submitting the Country Report

-Following the review by the National Committee and other relevant stakeholders, the National Focal Point coordinates the finalization of the Country Report, submits it to the government for official endorsement and transmits it to FAO in one of the Organization’s official languages (Arabic, Chinese, English, French, Russian and Spanish) by 31 December 2014, at the following address:
+Following the review by the National Committee and other relevant stakeholders, the National Focal Point coordinates the finalization of the Country Report, submits it to the government for official endorsement and transmits it to FAO in one of the Organization’s official languages (Arabic, Chinese, English, French, Russian and Spanish) at the following address:

 Commission on Genetic Resources for Food and Agriculture